EG’2021 will feature four exquisite keynotes! The speakers will be:

 Vladlen Koltun is the Chief Scientist for Intelligent Systems at Intel.
 He directs the Intelligent Systems Lab, which conducts high-impact basic research in computer vision, machine learning, robotics, and related areas.
 He has mentored more than 50 PhD students, postdocs, research scientists, and PhD student interns, many of whom are now successful research leaders.

-Dieter W. Fellner, TU Graz and FhG IGD Darmstadt
+Dieter W. Fellner, TU Graz, TU Darmstadt and FhG IGD Darmstadt